IndexThePlanet/Logan/SRA_list.md

     awk -F',' '$4 == "\"9606\"" { print }' \
     > list_accessions_human.txt

-What this does, is stream a file from the Logan bucket that contains a list of all SRA accessions in Logan, along with some metadata extracted from the SRA (library type, organism name, organism tax ID, taxon rank, I forgot the last field).
+What this does, is stream a file from the Logan bucket that contains a list of all SRA accessions in Logan, along with some metadata extracted from the SRA (library type, organism name, organism tax ID, taxon rank, scientific name).
 For other species, change 9606 in the command to the correct `tax_id`.
+See at the end of this document (SQL commands) for how file `sra_taxid.csv.zst`was generated.

 This gives you a list of SRA accessions that are annotated as belonging to that species.
 But of course, not all Logan contigs of those accession will be from that species, e.g. think of the contaminating viruses, bacteria, etc..

 ## Cloud database method